Ohio St. places Meyer on administrative leave

 She did not press charges in 2009.
 Zach Smith was investigated in 2015 for suspicion of felony domestic violence after an incident that resulted in unspecified injuries and showed evidence of sustained abuse.
 In the Powell, Ohio, police report regarding that incident, Courtney Smith said she had been a victim of habitual domestic abuse.
 Cleveland.com on Wednesday identified nine reports from Powell police involving domestic disputes between the couple from 2012 to 2018.

-The 2009 and 2015 accusations came to light last month, when Zach Smith was charged with criminal trespassing after dropping their children off at Courtney Smith's home, which led to his firing as wide receivers coach on July 23.
+The 2009 and 2015 accusations came to light last month, when Zach Smith was charged with criminal trespassing after he dropped off their children at Courtney Smith's home, which led to his firing as wide receivers coach on July 23.

-On July 25, Urban Meyer denied knowing that Zach Smith had been accused of domestic violence in 2015, saying at Big Ten media days that "I was never told about anything."
+On July 25, Urban Meyer denied knowing that Zach Smith had been accused of domestic violence in 2015, saying at Big Ten media days, "I was never told about anything."
 Meyer said the decision to fire Smith was a "very tough call."

 Courtney Smith told McMurphy that Shelley Meyer knew about the 2009 and 2015 allegations and that they often discussed Zach Smith's abuse of her, including sharing pictures.